 If you want to become fine tuned in the art of Scottish salmon fishing the process extends way past being able to 'look the part' on a riverbank by throwing a nice long tight looped salmon line.
 A wild Atlantic salmon cares not a jot about the arial performance of a fly line nor about the feel good factor a 'caster' has about the distance they can present a salmon fly at.

 Speyline Distance Casting

 As a head ghillie on the River Tay I lived & worked through the era where 'world record' distance casts were driving the entire industry.
 Don't get me wrong here as some of these Scottish salmon men are all total legends in the their own right and truly great ambassadors for the sport then & also now.
 Their amazing abilities with a 100ft headed Speyline & 18ft competition rod truly needed to be seen to be believed.
 In reality very few salmon are ever caught with a cast like that unless a downstream swimming fly is what's needed for the first third of the swing until the river flow finally straightens things up.

 Salmon Equipment Not For The Masses

 With every game fair fight for added distance a new product would hit the shelves and the tackle dealers were 'loving it' selling thousand of these distance Spey lines like hot cakes.
 I recall an angler turning up on my beat and handing me a boxed brand new Speyline & his existing fly reel for fitting.
 Even after taking the backing off the reel the new 100ft headed Speyline wouldn't fit so I had to lend him one of my reels to try his new line out.
 He could get a line out but only if he worked with half of the head!
-No wonder the old Hardy Marquis No 3 salmon fly reel became so popular once again!
+No wonder the old Hardy Marquis No 3 salmon fly reel became so popular once again at that time!